TimFins/Software-Projekt/README.md

 ```

 ### Example request for fixing a red-black tree
-This could be an example input where the task is fix the provided red-black tree by restoring red-black properties and performing rebalancing.
+This could be an example input where the task is fixing the provided red-black tree by restoring red-black properties and performing rebalancing.
 Since the job is to only fix the tree instead of adding or removing nodes, the `values` field is null.
 ```json
 {